Epilepsy and Seizures

 brain sends out abnormal signals.
 This leads to repeated, unpredictable Seizures.
 A single Seizure that does

 not happen again is not Epilepsy.

-Abnormal blood vessel flow in the brain
+A Stroke from abnormal blood vessel flow in the brain

 Additional reasons for Epilepsy: